AzureNinjas/azureninjas/hugoRoot/content/episode/stack.md

 0:18 - Guest bio's (Natalia, Ultan)

-3:48 - <a href="https://docs.microsoft.com/en-us/azure/azure-stack/azure-stack-poc">What is Azure Stack?</a>
+3:48 - <a target="_blank" href="https://docs.microsoft.com/en-us/azure/azure-stack/azure-stack-poc">What is Azure Stack?</a>

 6:00 – Development on Azure Stack